Phillip-England/zeke/README.md

 }
 ```

-#### Define Your Context
+#### Define Your Context Keys
-Context keys are used to encode and decode your shared types between each part of the reqeust/response cycle.
+Context keys are used to encode and decode our shared types between each part of the request/response cycle.

-Start by defining an enum containing your context keys:
+Start by defining an enum containing our context keys:

 ```rs
 pub enum AppContext {